 - Examine cultural barriers to voicing mental health needs.
 Identify the respected influencers in the community who can be marshalled to de-stigmatize or lessen discrimination about mental health (e.g., teachers, coaches, religious leaders, elected officials).
 Ensure that materials and services represent the cultural diversity of the community (languages, pictures, staffing, etc.) - Promote honesty about mental health needs and advocacy for support through public storytelling.
 Work with the media to raise the awareness of the prevalence of PTSD in the aftermath of a disaster via local television, radio and internet.
-Educate the general public on the signs of depression (i.e., difficulty sleeping) and direct people to where they can get help.

-- Build capacity.
+Educate the general public on the signs of depression (i.e., difficulty sleeping) and direct people to where they can get help. - Build capacity.
 Adding disaster response to your current mission and programmatic activities should incorporate the needs of your staff and their self-care, as well as spotting and addressing the mental health needs of your current clients.

-During CDP's COVID-19 webinar on support for mental health, bereavement and grief, Lisa Furst said that the National Disaster Helpline's call volume spiked in March and April before stabilizing at levels that have remained higher than pre-COVID numbers. - Develop a flexible and trusted referral network.
+Develop a flexible and trusted referral network.
 Your organization does not need to be or do EVERYTHING.
 If mental health services are your gig, wonderful!
 You will be a vital player in the recovery of individuals, families and communities.
 If not, know who is good at it and has the capacity to provide sensitive, supportive care.
 Identify someone in that organization as your referral point of contact.